RobGaughan/Infrastructure-For-AD-Azure/README.md

-# Deploying On Premises Active Directory using Azure
+# Preparing infrastructure for Active Directory in Azure

 <p align="center">
 <img src="https://i.imgur.com/pU5A58S.png" alt="Microsoft Active Directory Logo"/>
 </p>

-<h1>Deploying On Premises Active Directory using Azure</h1>
+<h1>Preparing infrastructure for Active Directory in Azure</h1>
 In this lab we will be creating the infrastructure required to host an on premises deployment of Active Directory using Azure

 We will install nessary Virtual networks and Virtual machines as well as installing Active directory.